Termites and Termite Damage

 - Termite activity typically occurs beneath the surface of visible wood beams structural elements

 Nobody can see through walls or through wood beams.
-An Engineer can look for the structural effects of termites.
-A termite control specialist can also look for termite evidence, and issue a warranty covering treatment of future termite activity.
+A Licensed Professional Engineer evaluates the structural effects of termites.
+A termite control specialist can will look for termite evidence, and issue a warranty covering treatment of future termite activity.

 To maximize your protection, a termite inspection should be performed by both a Licensed Professional Engineer and a termite control specialist.

-The winged reproductives are dark brown or brownish black and have two equal size pairs of wings.
-These wings extend well beyond the body.
-Swarms are common in spring and fall, but can occur at any time of the year.
+The winged termite reproductives are dark brown or brownish black and have two equal size pairs of wings.
+These wings extend well beyond the termite reproductive's body.
+Swarms of termite reproductives are common in spring and fall, but can occur at any time of the year.

-After a short flight, the termites shed their wings.
-These wings are often the first sign of termite activity in a building.
-The termites pair off and search for sources of wood and moisture in soil.
-The pair of termites digs a chamber in the soil near wood, enters the chamber, and seals the opening.
-After mating, the queen starts laying eggs.
-The queen may live as long as 25 years and lay over 50,000 eggs annually.
+After a short flight, the termite reproductives shed their wings.
+These wings are often the first sign of termite activity in a home or building.
+The termite reproductives pair off and search for sources of wood and moisture in soil.
+The pair of termite reproductives dig a chamber in the soil near wood, enters the chamber, and seals the opening.
+After mating, the termite queen starts laying eggs.
+The termite queen may live as long as 25 years and lay over 50,000 eggs annually.

-Workers are wingless, blind, and creamy white.
-In early stages, they are fed pre-digested food by the king and queen.
-Once workers are mature enough to digest wood, they provide food for the entire colony.
-The workers perform the labor in the termite colony.
-Workers live up to five years.
-Click here for photographs of Termites
+Termite workers are wingless, blind, and creamy white in color.
+This is why termites are sometimes referred to as white ants.
+In early stages, termite workers are fed pre-digested food by the king and queen.
+Once termite workers are mature enough to digest wood, they provide food for the entire colony.
+The termite workers perform the labor in the termite colony.
+Termite workers live up to five years.

-Soldiers are wingless and blind.
-Soldiers are equipped with two jaws, but depend on worker termites for food.
-They defend the colony against invaders, and can live for as long as five years.
+Termite soldiers are wingless and blind.
+Termite soldiers are equipped with two jaws, but depend on worker termites for food.
+Termite soldiers defend the colony against invaders, and can live for as long as five years.